 - Personal locator beacon (PLB)

-There’s a wide variety of survival clothing that would be helpful in emergency and survival situations.
+There’s a wide variety of clothing that would be helpful in emergency and survival situations.
 On top of your day-to-day clothing, you may want to be sure to include at least a few of the items below in your clothing/apparel prepper gear stockpile.
+Especially, of course, if you’re worried about long term survival.

 Clothing & Apparel